G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring.md

 - ✅ Custom hooks extraction:
   - useSceneMedia for media state and operations
   - useSceneAudio for voice generation and audio playback
+  - useSceneApi for API interactions and error handling
+- ✅ Text handling improvements:
+  - Enhanced `cleanPostText` function to remove "Post by u/username: " prefix from text
+  - Fixed issue with source information being displayed in the editable text area
 - ✅ All tests passing after each extraction step

 ### Next Steps:
-- Complete remaining custom hooks (useSceneEdit, useSceneApi)
+- Complete remaining custom hook (useSceneEdit)
 - Create dedicated components for UI sections
 - Implement proper container component architecture